SharePoint/sp-dev-docs/docs/general-development/how-to-back-up-and-restore-sharepoint-using-a-vss-requestor.md

 ---
-title: How to Back up and restore SharePoint 2013 using a VSS requestor ms.prod: SHAREPOINT ms.assetid: cab5ba90-bd23-4cec-82d7-529e3f86ba88
+title: How to Back up and restore SharePoint using a VSS requestor ms.prod: SHAREPOINT ms.assetid: cab5ba90-bd23-4cec-82d7-529e3f86ba88
 ---

-# How to: Back up and restore SharePoint 2013 using a VSS requestor
+# How to: Back up and restore SharePoint using a VSS requestor
- **Summary:** Learn how to back and restore using a Volume Shadow Copy Service (VSS) requestor for Microsoft SharePoint 2013.
+ **Summary:** Learn how to back and restore using a Volume Shadow Copy Service (VSS) requestor for Microsoft SharePoint.
 ## Backing up and restoring with the requestor

 Use the following procedure to back up and restore Microsoft SharePoint Foundation data using your VSS requestor.